ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 - [MDN for loops and iteration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)
 - [w3 schools](https://www.w3schools.com/js/js_loop_for.asp)

 Lets look at another example.

-If I wanted to create a circle somewhere on my canvas, I would do something like this:
+If I wanted to create a circle somewhere on my canvas, I might do something like this:

 ```javascript
 function draw() {